Ombudsman (Defence Forces) Act 2004

 Related legislation

 This Act is not collectively cited with any other legislation.
-However, it deals with the same subject matter as the legislation below.
+However, it deals with the subject matter related to the legislation below.

 Defence Acts 1954 to 2015: this is a group of Acts included in this collective citation, to be construed together as one (Defence (Amendment) Act 2015, s.
 4(2)).
 The Acts in the collectively cited group are: